barci2/6.4210-Robotic-Manipulation/README.md

 ## Notes
  - `station.py` is a modified of `station.py` directly from drake.
 We imported it so that we could modify it such that we can export the `desired_acceleration` input port and also so that we could modify the PID gains of the WSG gripper.
+ - In the SDF file of the object to be caught, the origin in the SDF file MUST roughly be at the object's centroid.